2BAB/Koncat/README.md

 - ① Initialize `Koncat` by passing the `KSPAdapter` with current `SymbolProcessorEnvironment`.
 - ② `Koncat#isMainProject()` tells if the current processor is running for main project.
-- ③ When it is NO, it denotes we need to generate an intermediate file instead of a `.java` or `.kt` here, for instance a `.json` file that collect essential information for subsequent usage.
+- ③ When it is NO, it denotes we need to generate an intermediate file instead of a `.java` or `.kt` here, for instance a `.json` file that collects essential information for subsequent usage.
 Note that `KONCAT_FILE_EXTENSION` is required to append to file extension string, as a flag to indicate it's a Koncat targeted meta file.
 - ④ When it is YES, it denotes it's time to aggregate all intermediates from sub projects by `Koncat#getIntermediatesDir()`.
 - ⑤ Merge [intermediates from sub projects] and [intermediate from main project], we are ready to generate the final class based on them.

-**0x04.
+**0x05.
 Build your App and Enjoy!**

 ![](./result.png)